dusk-network/plonk/docs/notes-prove-verify.md

-In this module, the notes on how the prover algorithm and verification functions are constructed for PLONK, are documented.
+In this module, the notes on how the prover algorithm is constructed for PLONK, is documented.

 PLONK proof construction
 ========================